| S (continued) |

 - the unforgettable final wedding scene and Stella's

-reactions as she is standing alone in the rain at the outer gate
+reactions as she was standing alone in the rain at the outer gate

 gazing lovingly and adoringly - with tears in her eyes (and biting